 The KRUPS GX5000 is well designed and inexpensive.
 However, its burr tends to produce a lot of fine particulates that sneak through filters and French presses to make coffee taste bitter.

 Quality of Taste

-Unfortunately the KRUPS GX5000 underperformed compared to the other burr grinders we tested.
+Unfortunately, the KRUPS GX5000 underperformed compared to the other burr grinders we tested.
 It earned only a 4 out of 10, putting it towards the bottom of our score sheet.
 Burr grinders usually provide a much more consistent grind than their bladed counterparts.
 However, the GX5000 always produced at least some very fine coffee dust, no matter what grind size we set it for.
 This dust was able to find its way through pour over filters and French press sieves, creating a very strong and bitter tasting coffee.
 The coffee wasn't undrinkable but definitely left us wanting to add some milk and sugar.
-The Epica Electric Spice and Coffee Grinder costs less and produced coffee in our testing that was much less bitter.
-We believe that the fine particles produced were a result of a low quality burr.
+We believe that the fine particles produced were a result of a low-quality burr.
 When we compared the GX5000's burr to those of the other models we tested it felt flimsy and low quality.
-We believe this resulted in a much less consitent grind.
+We believe this resulted in a much less consistent grind.

 Ease of Use

 The KRUPS GX5000 was a somewhat average performer in our ease of use testing, earning a score of 6 out of 10.
 Like all burr grinders, it is able to dose out the amount of coffee you need.
 However, the dial only lets you select the number of cups you want to make.
 We know some users will prefer knowing the weight of grinds that will be produced, and for that information you must use a conversion table in the manual.
 Also, the grind size knob tended to be a bit sticky, requiring a little extra force to get it to slide around to your desired setting.
 Otherwise operation was fairly smooth, just insert beans, select grind size and amount, and go.